Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Business Cycles by Lagged Input-Output Conversion

-where $z_{it}$ denotes TFP in sector $i$ and $w_t$ is the price of labor.
-No restrictions on the process of $z_{it}$ are made. $x^{ij}_t$ denotes the amount of good $j$ purchased in period $t$.
-As discussed below, it can differ from the amount of good $j$ used in the production at time $t$, $x_{ijt}$.
-Under perfect competition and constant returns to scale (CRS) Cobb-Douglas production functions, prices are entirely determined by supply.
-Nevertheless, to show that the following results hold in general equilibrium and to obtain results for output dynamics, I assume there is a representative household who supplies one unit of labor inelastically and exhibits log-preferences over the $n$ goods:
+In this environment, prices are entirely determined by supply.
+To characterize output, I assume the presence of a representative household who supplies one unit of labor inelastically and exhibits log-preferences over the $n$ goods:

-Different assumptions on the timing of input-output conversion lead to different dynamics of sectoral prices and output in this economy.
-In the following, I focus on prices and relegate further results, including output dynamics, to Appendix \ref{appsubsec_PPIIO_strucmodel}.
-Let $x^{ij}_{t,t-h}$ denote the use of good $j$ purchased at time $t-h$ in the production of good $i$ at time $t$.
+where $\sum_{i=1}^n \gamma_i = 1$.
+The first-order condition (FOC) yields $c_{i\tau} = \gamma_i \frac{w_\tau}{p_{i\tau}}$.\footnote{Hence, $\gamma_i$ is the share of good $i$ in households' expenditures.} This result holds even if households have access to a storage technology, as market clearing under representative households in a closed economy implies that households spend their whole period $\tau$ income, $w_\tau$, on consumption. \todo{see P009diary3, p.152 for dynamic HH problem}

-Most of the literature assumes that inputs are converted to outputs in the same period when they are produced and purchased, i.e. $x_{ijt} = x_{t,t}^{ij} = x^{ij}_t$.
-This leads to a static economy with contemporaneous network effects.
-We obtain the following equation for sectoral prices $p_t = (p_{1t}, ..., p_{nt})'$ as a function of sectoral productivities $z_t = (z_{1t}, ..., z_{nt})'$ and input-output relations summarized by the adjacency matrix $A$:
+Different assumptions on the timing of IOC lead to different dynamics of sectoral prices and output in this economy.
+Typically, it is assumed that inputs are converted into outputs in the same period when they are purchased, i.e. $x_{ij\tau} = x^{ij}_\tau$.
+Dropping time subscripts in this static environment, define $\tilde{y} = ln(y)$, $y= (y_1, ..., y_n)$ and analogously for $\tilde{z}$.
+In equilibrium, sectoral output satisfies